How to make a freedom of information request to the Welsh Revenue Authority

 Reviews and complaints

-If we don’t provide you with the information you requested, you can ask us to review our decision.
-If you don’t agree with our decision you can complain to the Information Commissioner’s Office.
+If we do not provide you with the information you requested, you can ask us to review our decision.
+If you do not agree with our decision you can complain to the Information Commissioner’s Office.